The Rose Tattoo (film): Production and release

 The play was successful on Broadway and Hal Wallis bought the film rights.
 He wrote in his memoirs that he saw it on its opening night and "knew at once that I had to buy it.
 It was sure to be a great success.
 Audiences would identify with its earthiness, its sexuality, its deeply felt emotions and naturalistic dialogue."

 Tennessee Williams insisted Magnani be given the female lead and Wallis agreed, feeling Maureen Stapleton was "too young and too American."
 Burt Lancaster was cast under an old agreement he had with Wallis.

 Much of the film was shot on location in Key West, Florida, although the setting is not specifically mentioned in the film.
 The house featured in the film stands to this day and is known, appropriately, as the "Rose Tattoo House".

 The house was given Italian furniture and objects, as well as wallpaper not characteristic of houses in Key West at the time.

 Release

 The premiere of the film was held in New York City at the Astor Theatre on December 12, 1955, with Arthur Miller, Marlon Brando, Marilyn Monroe and Jayne Mansfield among the celebrities in attendance.

 Variety called it "an offbeat 'A' that must be sold hard."

 The movie was very successful commercially.

-Wallis and Magnani later collaborated on Wild is the Wind but it was not as successful.
+Wallis and Magnani later collaborated on Wild Is the Wind (1957) but it was not as successful—albeit earning her a second Oscar nomination for Best Actress.